 Once the bell peppers turn red, use them or store them in the refrigerator.

-Some pepper varieties will never turn red even after they matured fully.
-Some peppers can even turn white or purple or yellow.
+Some pepper varieties will never turn red even after they mature fully.
+Some peppers can even turn white or purple, or yellow.
 This doesn’t mean they are not suitable for eating.

-You can eat bell peppers at any stage of their life but for the change in color, the breakdown of the chlorophyll needs to happen.
+You can eat bell peppers at any stage of their life, but for the color change, the breakdown of the chlorophyll needs to happen.

 Red bell peppers have the most nutrition, as they’ve been on the vine the longest.